-With the above guide, now we know that there can be multiple causes of this error and similar multiple solutions to solve it.
+With the above guide, we now know that there can be multiple causes of this error and multiple similar solutions to solve it.

 Below, I have listed all the working solutions to fix this error.
-There may be some users who have access to their wp-admin and where some do have access to it.
+There may be some users who have access to their wp-admin, and where some do have access to it.

 So, depending on both situations, I have created an in-depth guide for both types of users:

 - Fix when you have access to wp-admin

 - Fix when you don’t have access to wp-admin

 First, we will start troubleshooting the error for those users who already have access to wp-admin.
 Also, it will make it easier for these users to fix the error as they can directly fix the problem from the WordPress dashboard.